Search Apartments in Alaska

 "North to the Future" says the state motto of Alaska.
 Does your future lie in the northland of wild beauty, harsh climates and hard-won opportunities?
-It's the country's largest state, and the state with the lowest population density (only 650,000 Americans call Alaska home).
+It's the country's largest state, and the state with the lowest population density.
 That means there's plenty of room for newcomers, if you're up for the challenge.

 Residents and tourists alike seem to focus mainly on two aspects of life in Alaska: appreciating the scenery and surviving the weather.
 No other state offers more breathtaking natural beauty than Alaska, with its mountains, coasts, glaciers and diverse wildlife.
 Nature lovers and outdoor-sport enthusiasts are in heaven here--during the summer, anyway.
 Long hours of sunlight and temperatures in the 70s and 80s in the most populated areas make for pleasant living from late spring to early fall.
 Come winter, the temperatures drop well below zero and sunlight is scarce, making residents flee the great outdoors for the comfort of their apartments.
 But the hard winters make residents appreciate the glorious summers all the more.